Fishery for channels is still top-drawer, especially in summer’s hottest weather.

 The majority of catfish anglers thought bigger was better.
 So the channel catfish slid into relative obscurity for many.

-Chad Holbrook, a fisheries biologist for the S.C.
-Department of Natural Resources who oversees the Santee Cooper lakes, said it’s totally understandable that blues and flatheads became immensely popular.
+Chad Holbrook, a former fisheries biologist for the S.C.
+Department of Natural Resources who oversaw the Santee Cooper lakes, said it’s totally understandable that blues and flatheads became immensely popular.

 “The fast growth and top-end size of blues and flatheads, along with the channel catfish record, demonstrate the system is apparently ideal for growing big catfish,” Holbrook said.